PlummersSoftwareLLC/Primes/PrimeTcl/solution_2/README.md

 This is an implementation in object-oriented Tcl.
 Historically, Tcl did not have native support for object-oriented programming.
 As of version 8.6 however, Tcl includes a built-in object oriented system.

-This implementation the object-oriented feature of Tcl.
-It uses two classes, `bit_array` and `prime_sieve`.
+This implementation uses two classes, `bit_array` and `prime_sieve`.
 The `bit_array` class implements a bit array with basic get and set methods.
 It uses a 32 bit string array to represent the bit values.
 The `prime_sieve` class is used for the actual sieve calculation.

 This implementation is based on: